SAP/openui5-docs/docs/Test_Recorder_2535ef9.md

 In the *Control Tree* section, you can see the DOM structure of the current app page.
 When navigating to another page or view, the tree is automatically updated.

 You can display more information in the *Control Tree* by selecting the *Namespaces* and *Attributes* checkboxes.
-Entering text in the *Search* field, highlights all elements that \(partially\) match by namespace, control name, or attribute values.
+Entering text in the *Search* field highlights all elements that \(partially\) match by namespace, control name, or attribute values.

 > Note:
-> Elements in the *Control Tree* get highlighted if there's a match by namespace or attribute value even when the *Namespaces* and *Attributes* checkboxes are not selected and the information isn't displayed.
+> Elements in the *Control Tree* get highlighted if there's a match by namespace or attribute value even when the *Namespaces* and *Attributes* checkboxes aren't selected and the information isn't visible.
 >
 >

-There are three general types of information, relevant to testing, that you can gather for any control:
+There are three general types of testing-relevant information that you can gather for any control:

--   Order in the rendered control tree, type and ID – displayed in the *Control Tree* section.
+-   Position in the rendered control tree, type and ID – displayed in the *Control Tree* section.
 To see the control type, select the *Namespace* checkbox.
 To see the ID, select the *Attributes* checkbox.

--   Properties \(either own or inherited\) – displayed in the *Common Information* section under the *Properties* tab.
+-   Properties \(either own or inherited\) – displayed in the *Common Info* section on the *Properties* tab.

--   Bindings \(binding context, properties, and aggregations\) – displayed in the *Common Information* section under the *Bindings* tab.
+-   Bindings \(binding context, properties, and aggregations\) – displayed in the *Common Info* section on the *Bindings* tab.

 > Note:
-> -   The IDs can be generated \(not stable\) and therefore not suitable for tests.
-You can recognize unstable IDs by the double underscore they start with.
+> -   If an ID is not stable \(because it was generated automatically\), it's not suitable for tests.
+Unstable IDs start with a double underscore.
 >
-> -   Many controls can have the same property or binding values and therefore, when you use them in a control locator, the test finds multiple controls.
-This is a valid scenario but it’s always more reliable to locate only one control with a highly specific locator.
+> -   Many controls can have the same property or binding values.
+Therefore, when you use them in a control locator, the test finds multiple controls.
+This is a valid scenario, but it’s always more reliable to locate only one control with a highly specific locator.
 >
 >
 >